Is Self Storage Property Investing a Good Idea?

 So, if you want an investment option that’s also a sound business with an extremely positive outlook, this is probably reason enough.

 So what’s fuelled this growth?

-Then there’s the restaurants, cafes and small businesses that were forced to reduce capacity (to effectively implement social distancing in the workplace) or shut up shop altogether, meaning the need to store assets either in preparation for re-opening, or while they could secure a reasonable price at auction.
+Then there’s the restaurants, cafes, and small businesses that were forced to reduce capacity (to effectively implement social distancing in the workplace) or shut up shop altogether, meaning the need to either store assets in preparation for re-opening or while they waited to secure a reasonable price at auction.